aixigo/arestocats/README.md

 ---
 ### `output` - generate diagnostic result

-Generates a message based on the value expression.
-Never fails.
+Generates a message based on the `value` property.
+Never fails, but may error if a property expression produces an error.

-#### output: Configuration Properties
+#### `output` plugin: Configuration Properties

 - `value` (any) - what to output
 - `label` (String, default `"output"`) - an informative prefix